 no collector or vendor shall use a table for the purpose of any collection or sale so as to cause or be likely to cause obstruction

-I represent a UK charity.
-Can I apply for a flag day in Jersey?
+UK charity applying for a flag day in Jersey

 Flag days are normally granted only to local charities or to UK charities with a branch in the Island.
 They are not normally granted to individuals or groups wishing to organise collections in the Island.

 Permission to collect is normally given only for organisations and not for individuals.

 Splitting the proceeds of a collection between different charities

 As long as you have applied for permission to collect for more than one charity and the names of the charities are displayed this is in order.
 However, you must ensure that all the proceeds of the collection go to the bodies for which it has been made.